-Milwaukee mayor, others urge Evers to hold election by mail
+Groups want mail-only election, order's effect unclear

 Wisconsin law grants the governor a host of special powers in a public health emergency, including the authority to issue any order he or she deems necessary to protect people and property and suspend any administrative rule if compliance prevents, hinders or delays a necessary response action.
 It's unclear if Evers could cite those provisions as authority for making changes to the election, however, since little case law exists on how to conduct elections during such emergencies.

-Local election clerks had received 554,116 absentee ballot applications as of Tuesday morning, according to the commission.
+Local election clerks had received 554,116 absentee ballot applications as of Tuesday morning, according to the elections commission.
 Clerks issued 249,503 ballots in the state's 2016 spring presidential primary.

 Voters can request absentee ballots through April 2.